MrKarkeys/CS166Proj/HTTP FLOOD ATTACK/README.md

 2. Run 3 terminal windows inside KaliLinux and enter into the location of where the attack code is stored.
 3. Inside SeedUbuntu, launch Apache2 by first installing apache2 in terminal with the command **"sudo apt-get install apache2"** and start the web server with **"sudo service apache2 start"**
 4. We then open up Firefox in SeedUbuntu and type in **"localhost/server-status"** and this is where we will be attacking and monitoring the status of the server during an attack.
 5. The IP address of SeedUbuntu can be found using **"ifconfiq"** and the IP address will be defined in the HTTP Flood attack code inside of KaliLinux.
-6.
+In my case, the SeedUbuntu's IP address to be attacked is "10.0.2.4".

 ## Attack & Result
+1.
 ## Defense